 Adult cats who suddenly become fearful often have underlying medical or environmental causes that need addressing.
 Their established personality patterns mean behavior change might take longer, but their cognitive maturity also allows for more sophisticated trust-building approaches.

 Senior cats present unique challenges as age-related changes can increase anxiety and fearfulness.
-Cognitive changes, sensory deficits, and physical discomfort all contribute to behavioral shifts that might be mistaken for simple fearfulness when they actually reflect medical needs.
+Cognitive changes, sensory deficits, and physical discomfort all contribute to behavioral shifts that might be mistaken for simple fearfulness when they reflect medical needs.

 FAQ